spectrocloud/spectro-samples/README.md

-# Palette Samples
+# Spectro Cloud Samples

 ![Spectro Cloud logo with docs inline](/static/images/spectrocloud-logo-light.svg)

-This repository contains a collection of patterns, code samples, and more to help you get started with Palette and VerteX.
+This repository contains a collection of patterns, code samples, and more to help you get started with Spectro Cloud products.
 Check out the resources below to learn more.

 ## Patterns